 The Application shall be a digital submission and shall include the following:

-- Cover Letter - Land Owner Authorization, if Applicant is not the Owner - Drawings & Surveys: complete set of drawings and surveys. - Reports: all required reports, plans and studies

-All on USB drive in PDF and CADD formats.
+- Cover Letter - Drawings & Surveys: complete set of drawings and surveys - Reports: all required reports, plans and studies - All on USB drive in PDF and CADD formats.
 Hard copies will only be required upon request from Metrolinx.